KyzaaDev/KyzaaDev/README.md

   - Learning about authentication, CRUD, and basic RESTful concepts
   - Exploring how backend logic connects to databases and user interaction

-- 📚 Exploring the intersection of **code, emotion, and thought**
-  - Writing poetry inspired by real experiences
-  - Reading classic literature and **Stoic philosophy** to shape mindset

  ## 🏆 My contribution

 - 🛡️ Discovered a **Sensitive Data Exposure (SDE)** vulnerability in the **bphtb.wonosobokab.go.id** subdomain — Responsible disclosure led to acknowledgment by **Kabupaten Wonosobo** (2024).